Innes & Mackay Privacy Notice

-- Genetic date
+- Genetic or biometric data

 - Sexual orientation/sex life

-- Provide you with legal advice, including for example, communicating with you by email, letter and/or telephone, etc;
+- Provide you with legal advice, including for example, communicating with you by email, letter and/or telephone, etc

-- Represent you as your solicitors
+- Represent you as your solicitor and or estate agent

-- Investigate and address any concerns expressed by data subjects, whether clients or third parties;
+- Investigate and address any concerns expressed by data subjects, whether clients or third parties

 If you do not provide us with all the personal information that we need to collect then this may affect our ability to provide you with legal advice.